Visitation restrictions in place

-Due to the surge of COVID-19 cases in our community, Conway Medical Center will be reinstating patient and visitor screening, limitations on entrances, and restrictions on visitation.
-Click the link for Visitation Policies above to learn more about these policy changes.
+Due to the surge of COVID-19 cases in our community, Conway Medical Center may impose patient and visitor screening, limitations on entrances, and restrictions on visitation.
+These are subject to change.
+Click the link for Visitation Policies above to learn more about any policy changes.

 Conway Medical Center was the first hospital in South Carolina to begin administering the COVID-19 vaccine.
 We will continue to lead the way in vaccinating and safeguarding our community.